cnrs-oguzumut/bibtex-formatter/README.md

 ## 🛠️ Two Tools in One

 ### 1. 📊 Figure Organizer
-Automatically rename and organize your LaTeX figures into a clean, sequential structure.
+Automatically rename and organize your LaTeX figures with drag & drop simplicity - no scripts needed!

 ### 2. 📚 BibTeX Formatter
 Format BibTeX and BBL bibliography files with abbreviated author names and journal titles.
+Handles special characters and LaTeX commands perfectly.

 ---

 ## 📊 Figure Organizer

 ### Features
+- 🎯 **Drag & Drop Renaming**: Drop your figure files, get a ZIP with renamed figures
 - 🔢 **Sequential naming**: Renames figures to Fig1, Fig2-a, Fig2-b, etc.
-- 📁 **Safe organization**: Creates `Figures_ordered/` folder, preserves originals
+- 📦 **ZIP Download**: All renamed figures in one convenient package
 - 💬 **Comment-aware**: Ignores commented-out figures in LaTeX
 - 📝 **Auto-updates paths**: Updates all `\includegraphics` references
-- 🔧 **Bash script**: Generates script to copy files with new names
+- 🐧 **Bash script option**: For command-line enthusiasts
+- 🔒 **100% Local**: All processing in your browser, no uploads

 ### How It Works